pillowfication/cis89c/README.md

 npm --version
 ```

 Copy over the `_dev` folder onto your machine (in the root of your project folder; mine's at `~/ws/cis89c`). `_dev/deploy` contains the stuff for auto-deployment explained in the next section, and `_dev/local` contains the Node.js server we need.
+The other folders in `_dev` you can ignore.
 Go into the `_dev/local` folder and install all the necessary dependencies.

 ```bash
 cd ~/ws/cis89c/_dev/local
 npm i
 ```

-Run the `setup` script.
+Run the `setup` script that I've created at `_dev/local/setup.js`.

 ```bash
 npm run setup
 ```

 This will prompt for your Voyager username so that the website will be served at `/~username`.
-Next, start up the server.
+(Serving at `/~username` instead of `/` is to more closely imitate your Voyager website and to make sure that all your root-relative URLs are correct).
+Next, start up the server (which is the `_dev/local/server.js` script).

 ```bash
 npm start